sthinson/hello-world/README.md

 # hello-world
-testing the features of creating a basic repository
+Testing the features of creating a basic repository.
+An issue was logged to update this file.
+We are going close the issue now.